BRUCE THOMPSON, NBMBAA BOARD CHAIRMAN - Officer and Vice President of Internal Audit, Arconic

 Perrin received her bachelor’s degree from Rutgers University and a MBA from Cornell University’s Johnson School of Business.
 She has also earned her Life Underwriter Training Council Fellow (LUTCF) designation from the American College in Bryn Mawr, Pennsylvania and is working on her Chartered Life Underwriter (CLU) designation.

-CHARMAINE WARD, NBMBAA SECRETARY - Senior Director, Community Affairs
+CHARMAINE WARD, NBMBAA SECRETARY - Director Corporate Relations, Georgia Power

-Charmaine has held senior-level positions with IBM, Showtime Networks, Bank of America and John H. Harland.
-She has created tremendous value as a corporate leader in the areas of corporate philanthropy, community affairs, diversity, marketing, and sales.
+Charmaine has held senior-level positions with Georgia-Pacific, John H. Harland, Bank of America, Showtime Networks and IBM.
+She has created tremendous value as a corporate leader in the areas of philanthropy, corporate affairs, diversity, marketing, and sales.

 She is a noted speaker on topics including philanthropy, professional development, women’s empowerment, leadership development, personal branding, and entrepreneurship.
 She is also a serial entrepreneur, a certified John Maxwell Leadership Coach, and an Associate Certified Coach with ICF (International Coaching Federation).

-Her service to the community is widespread.
-She serves on the National Black MBA national board and is Vice Chair of the National Black Arts Festival Board.
-She is immediate past president of the National Black MBA Association, Atlanta Chapter and serves on the boards of the Atlanta Business League, Urban League of Greater Atlanta, On Board, Kenny Leon True Colors Theatre, and National Coalition of 100 Black Women, Metro Atlanta Chapter Advisory Board.
-She has formerly served on the City of Atlanta Ethics Board and PAGE (Professional Association of Georgia Educators).
-She is a member of Delta Sigma Theta Sorority, Inc. and Dogwood City Chapter of the Links, Inc. She is also an alumna of United Way VIP, Education Policy Fellowship Program (EPFP), Leadership Georgia, and Leadership Atlanta.
+Charmaine’s service to the community is widespread.
+She serves as Secretary for the National Black MBA national board, Vice Chair for the National Black Arts Festival Board, Secretary for the Atlanta Business League board and Chair of Special Events for Kenny Leon True Colors Theatre board.
+She is a member of Delta Sigma Theta Sorority, Inc. and the Links, Inc. She is also an alumna of United Way VIP, Education Policy Fellowship Program (EPFP), Leadership Georgia, and Leadership Atlanta.

 Charmaine is humbled by the numerous awards recognizing her civic contributions: